Branding Versus Marketing

 According to the American Marketing Association, “Marketing is the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large.”
 (Approved October 2007)

 Advertising is one tool used in marketing.
 So are social media and promotional efforts to support capital investment lead management.
 Any interaction or communication about your location can be considered part of the marketing mix and will benefit from being in alignment with the core promise.
+Learn more about Calescence to gain more visibility online, get found organically, close more leads and sales.

 My working definition for branding is the proactive management of your product or service identity.